cheese1/medusawiki/FAQ's-and-Fixes.md

 * If its a custom created folder than set share (folder) permissions in the sc-media & sc-download user-groups.
 * If using DSM 6 than remove `/volume1/` from the [path](https://github.com/pyMedusa/sickrage-issues/issues/610#issuecomment-181091059 ) in the search settings.

 When all fails than you could also use the black-hole method as a work around.
-Sickrage will store the nzb/torrent in a folder of your choosing.
+Medusa will store the nzb/torrent in a folder of your choosing.
 Then simply set DS to monitor that folder for nzbs and torrents.
 As soon as one is found the download will start.